EndPointCorp/end-point-blog/2012/06/29/respecting-api-call-limit-with-radian6.html.md

 ### Scheduling the counter reset

 It is necessary to reset the counter back to zero in the beginning of each hour otherwise the subsequent calls will not be executed.
-The excellent 'whenever' gem will take care of this.
+The excellent ‘whenever’ gem will take care of this.

 ```bash
 gem install whenever